Stefan Arestis | Jun 10, 2017 | 0

 A good budget option in the Mariscal area.
 It’s extremely homely with a fireplace in the communal area as well as a library, sofas, desks and classical music playing in the background.
 Brownie the enormous fat rabbit also roams free here in their garden.

 Rooms cost $75/£60 a night.
-Read more about it on Tripadvisor.
+Read more about it and check prices on Tripadvisor.

 Located in Quito’s Old Town, on the Plaza Grande main square, this luxury boutique hotel is well accustomed to welcoming gay couples and travellers.
 The rooms are very spacious, decorated in a colonial style, and my god those beds – huge and oh so comfortable!

 Rooms at Hotel Plaza Grande start from $360/£285.
-Read more about it on Tripadvisor.
+Read more about it and check prices on Tripadvisor.